Derlis González

-Derlis Alberto González Galeano (born 20 March 1994) is a Paraguayan professional footballer who plays for Paraguayan club Club Olimpia and the Paraguay national team.
-Mainly a forward, he can play as a winger.
+Derlis Alberto González Galeano (born 20 March 1994) is a Paraguayan professional footballer who plays for Olimpia and the Paraguay national team.
+Mainly a forward, he can also play as a winger.

 González began his career with Rubio Ñu in 2009, and in 2012 was signed by Portugal's Benfica, spending his time out on loan in Paraguay with Guaraní and Olimpia Asunción.
 In 2014, he joined Basel in the Swiss Super League.

 In December 2015, González was awarded as the Paraguayan Footballer of the Year.

 Club career

 Rubio Ñu

 Born in Mariano Roque Alonso.
 González joined Rubio Ñu's youth setup in 2009, from Cerro Corá.
 He made his first-team – and Primera División – debut on 9 December of that year, starting in a 2–1 home win against 12 de Octubre; at the age of 15 years, becoming the club's youngest ever first-team player.

 González scored his first senior goal on 19 September 2010, netting the opener in a 2–1 away defeat of Sportivo Trinidense.
 He would subsequently feature regularly for the first team in the following campaigns, as his side went on to establish themselves in the first division.